wadevenz/FEB24-T1A3-Terminal_Application/README.md

 ### Code Style Guidelines
 [PEP 8](https://peps.python.org/pep-0008/#introduction) was the style guide for this assessment.
 Some of the notable styles that were attempted to be adhered to rigidly were:

--lower case for function names seperated by underscores e.g create_account -appropriate indentation
+    - lower case for function names seperated by underscores e.g create_account
+    - appropriate indentation
--import on seperate lines with appropriate grouping -avoiding improper variable and object naming
+    - import on separate lines with appropriate grouping
+    - avoiding improper variable and object naming
--wrapped to achieve max 79 characters per line
+    - wrapped to achieve max 79 characters per line

 ### Getting Started